 He marched his troops from the City of David and over the shifting sands until the armies of Ptolemy the Grasspea stood camped across the dunes in number and force that far exceeded his own.
 There the two kings convened between encampments to decide their soldiers’ fate.
 The Grasspea, though stronger, was yet relieved when the king Jannaeus turned to him in his rugged Aramaic tongue and said,

 I seek not war.
 I have no wish to prolong the mindless feuds of my Father.
-Although hostile in appearance, the presence of Judean troops at your border is easily explained, for the City is a dangerous place for a King.
+Although my presence may be hostile in appearance, the gathering of Judean troops at your border is easily explained, for the City is a dangerous place for a King.
 I have many uncles and brothers who would gladly poison my dinner or slit my throat if ever they had the chance and those chances are many.
 A strong Kingdom needs strong allies, for only then will my enemies know that to rid Judea of Jannaeus would be also to destroy it.

-When the king had finished his speech he offered that in one month’s time, his ally should attend the New Year’s feasts in Jerusalem.
+The king continued his speech at length, and when he had finished he offered that in one month’s time, his ally should attend the New Year’s feasts in Jerusalem.

 The Grasspea looked to his generals and said with a welcoming smile,